sof202/ChromOptimise/documentation/docs/ChromOptimise/Pipeline-Explanation/LDSC/HeritabilityPlots.md

 SNPs

-In general you should ignore negative enrichment as this usually stems from negative heritability (which is nonsensicle).
-For positive values however, the following interpretations can be made:
+In general you should ignore negative enrichment as this usually stems from negative heritability (which is nonsensicle).For positive values however, the following interpretations can be made:

 - An enrichment value greater than 1 implies that the regions defined by the